Racing Kick-off: What to know for 2024

 • Athletes will upgrade ability levels based on the number of race day wins they achieve.
 This is based on race wins (the outcome overall for that day), not individual moto wins.

-• District racing (club level) and Provincial Series or Championship wins, both count towards the upgrade, though a win at a Provincial race counts as two wins.
+• District racing (club level) and Provincial Series (including out of province races) or Championship wins, both count towards the upgrade, though a win at a Provincial race counts as two wins.
 Club level races do not count towards RDW’s.

 • Wins do not expire, so you don’t need to acquire all your wins in a single season to upgrade.